s-a-c-h-i-n/e-hospital-survey-backend/README.md

 ## Steps to run the project
-1) Install Dependecies - npm install
+1) Install Dependencies - npm install
-2) Run Serer - node server
+2) Run Server - node server

+Make sure MongoDB instance is running locally.
+Can use MongoDB Compass.